Cover Image for Fedora 40 Post Installation Steps

 Default Shell

 The default shell on most Linux distros is bash and Fedora is no exception here.
-I personally prefer fish shell.
+I prefer fish shell.

 sudo dnf install fish